farhanaliofficial/Requests.java/README.md

 ### Overview

-"Requests" is a lightweight Java HTTP client library that simplifies making HTTP and HTTPS requests.
-It is designed to provide built-in methods for common HTTP operations and robust error handling.
+Requests is a lightweight and purely sockets-based Java HTTP client library designed for making HTTP and HTTPS requests with ease and reliability.
+It provides built-in methods for common HTTP operations and robust error handling.

 ### Features